Project-CARPI/sis-scraper/README.md

 Create a new file in the `sis_scraper` directory named `.env`.
 An `example.env` script has been provided in the directory for reference; you may simply copy-paste the contents to use default values.

 The file contains variables for configuring output directories and code mapping filenames.
-You may edit these to your liking.
+You may optionally edit these to your liking.

 ```
 SCRAPER_LOGS_DIR="logs"